armandofox/audience1st/_posts/2020-02-09-css-styling.md

-* The template *may* contain exacty one instance of the string `=+FOOTER+=`, which if present will be replaced by some basic information about how to contact the theater in case of questions (inside a `div.a1-footer` element).
+* The template *may* contain exacty one instance of the string `=+FOOTER+=`, which if present will be replaced by some basic information (inside a `div.a1-footer` element) about how to contact the theater in case of questions, based on the information filled in on the Options screen.
 If this string is absent, the template is assumed to already include this information.